UV Printing Features of the Swiftpro RTP3000

-The ISG RTP3000, 3000D and 6000 are the retransfer printers that have been “branded” for ISG by Kanematsu.
+The Swiftpro RTP3000, 3000D and 6000 are retransfer card printers by Kanematsu.
 As you may have heard, Kanematsu acquired the company that manufactures the printers that many of you know as the “JVC” or “Matica” retransfer printers.
 The actual printer manufacturer named changed from JVC to G-Printec Inc. a few years ago (a.k.a., GPI).
-Kanematsu wholly owns GPI and has voluntarily created a private-branded version of the GPI printers for ISG that feature a unique ISG ribbon code.
+Kanematsu wholly owns GPI and has voluntarily created a private-branded version of the GPI printers for Swiftpro that feature a unique Swiftpro ribbon code.

-The ISG RTP printers can definitely print both static and variable information in UV on a card, and there are several different ways to do it.
+The Swiftpro RTP printers can print both static and variable information in UV on a card, and there are several different ways to do it.
 Below is short overview of the methods.

 This method works well for both static or variable info in UV.
 In the driver, you specify an exact RGB color value to be extracted from the print file, and anything destined to be printed in that RGB color will be printed with the UV ribbon panel.
 For example, consider something like an RGB value for lime green.
 Use that same RGB color value in your card design software to repeat a cardholder’s name in a different area of the card.
 Our printer driver will extract that lime green text and print it using the UV panel instead of the Y, M and C panels.
 Of course, this works equally well for static text.
 Just put the company name in the same odd RGB value, and it will be printed in UV.